kubedb/cli/docs/CLI.md

 contention the moment the ConfigMap disappears.
 Verified live, a handoff that had been vetoed for 30s completed 10 seconds after the hold was released, with no further action.

+Timing caveat, live-burned in the bank failback drill: pin only a DC that is already streaming.
+A DC that just lost a failover still needs its one-time rewind onto the winner's timeline, and the hold refuses exactly that (by design, "data untouched"), so pinning too early leaves the DC down and fenced instead of standby.
+Re-apply the hold only once `pg_stat_replication` on the primary shows that DC's leader.

 ## active-dc